The COVID-19 pandemic devastated Nevada’s economy.

 Parts of the state economy are, however, showing signs of recovery.
 Gaming revenue has surged to new highs, Nevadans are spending more than they did before the pandemic and the housing market is seeing high demand.

 As the state’s economy continues its recovery, The Nevada Independent will track the most important economic indicators across the state on this page, including unemployment numbers, gaming revenue and housing prices.
 This page will be regularly updated throughout the year.
+You can also read more about the state's economy in our "Road to Recovery" series.

 Please direct all feedback and suggestions on this page to [email protected].